Understanding Plants and Types of Soil

 Tall Trees: Best planted on the first day of the new moon, between 3pm and 6pm.
 This window, when the sun begins to soften and the moon’s pull is fresh, encourages vertical growth.
 Trees like mahogany, mango, and avocado respond with strong upward momentum, reaching for light with purpose.

-This timing is not superstition, it’s observation.
-Over years, gardeners have noticed how lunar cycles influence sap flow, root anchoring, and canopy development.
+This timing is not superstition; it’s observation.
+Over the years, gardeners have noticed how lunar cycles influence sap flow, root anchoring, and canopy development.
 By planting trees in alignment with both moon phase and hour, they invite nature’s cooperation rather than resistance.

 And so, the garden becomes a reflection of the sky.
 Each tree, each seedling, each sprout carries the memory of its planting cycle, of the moon’s position, the soil’s readiness, and the gardener’s intention